blue-build/images-website/README.md

 ## Development

-This website is built using Astro, Svelte, Typescript and TailwindCSS.
+This website is built using Astro, Svelte, Typescript, TailwindCSS and Prettier.
 Some useful commands for this project are declared in the justfile and can be used with the just command runner.
 This project uses pnpm instead of npm for its superior speed and effiency.

+### Rationale

 #### Why Typescript and TailwindCSS?